 - Watch a live demonstration of the making of yomogi mochi at Nakatanidou

-9. Kobe: try the best beef in Japan
+Try the best beef in Japan

 You may have heard of the world-famous Kobe beef, a type of Wagyu beef with tender and very juicy meat.
-It is from Tajima black cattle raised in Hyogo Prefecture, which is where Kobe is located.
+It is from Tajima black cattle raised in Hyogo Prefecture, where Kobe is located.

-And if you have more time in Kobe, explore Japan’s oldest hot spring town and try the famous “Kinsen golden hot spring” where the spring water turns reddish-brown once the water touches the air.
+And if you have more time in Kobe, explore Japan’s oldest hot spring town and try the famous “Kinsen golden hot spring,” where the spring water turns reddish-brown once the water touches the air.

 Best things to do in Kobe

-- Try a teppanyaki Kobe Beef lunch set at Steakland (cheaper at lunch)
+- Try a teppanyaki Kobe Beef lunch set at Steakland

 - Visit several foreign residences in the historic Kitano-cho district